 30-Day Vegan Weight-Loss Dinner Plan

-U.S. News & World Report just named the vegan diet as one of the best weight-loss diets in 2020, and for good reason.
+U.S. News & World Report named the vegan diet as one of the best weight-loss diets in 2021, and for good reason.
 Ditching animal products can help you fill up on high-fiber plant protein, which is typically lower in calories than animal protein—making it a prime option for those looking to lose weight.
+This vegan weekly meal plan delivers just that.
 Check out some of our delicious vegan dinners for weight loss that could please any meat-eater.

 Curried Sweet Potato & Peanut Soup